-The finds were announced by the Israel Antiquities Authority.
-They show that the drainage channel which begins in the Siloam Pool and runs from the City of David to the archaeological garden; served as a hiding refuge for the residents of Jerusalem; during the Roman siege of the Second Temple built by King Herod.
+The Israel Antiquities Authority announced the findings.
+They show that the drainage channel, which begins in the Siloam Pool and runs from the City of David to the archaeological garden, served as a hiding refuge for the residents of Jerusalem during the Roman siege of the Second Temple built by King Herod.

 The gladius’ fine state of preservation is surprising; The preservation of the leather scabbard (a material that generally disintegrates quickly over time) and some of its decoration.
-The sword is the third Roman one found in Jerusalem.
+The Roman Sword is the third Roman Sword found in Jerusalem.